hbb20/CountryCodePickerProject/README.md

 - Feature of auto-detect country (enabled by default)
 - Validity checker for full number
 - PhoneNumber validity change listener
 - Differentiate countries with "+1" based on area code.
 Now full number that starts with +1 will set correct country.

+##### version 2.0.1
+- Minor bug fix for showing name code
+- Allowed customization of ccpDialog theme by changing colors of background, text and editText.

 ## Credits